-Legalisation is the process of authentication of the signature, seal or stamp that appears in a document.
+Legalisation is the process of authenticating a signature, seal or stamp that appears in a document.
 The apostille is a legalisation certificate that authenticates a British document for use in another country.
 The apostille is valid in all countries who signed the Hague Convention Abolishing the Requirement for Legalisation for Foreign Public Documents (5 October 1961).

 Consular Legalisation is required when the foreign country is not party to the Hague Convention, therefore documents will need to be legalised by the relevant consulate.
 Please note that many consulates will ask for the apostille to be attached to the document before they provide the final legalisation.